 C – Experience to date

-Neighbourhood Area Committees – Success of implementation to date.
+Neighbourhood Area Committees – Success of implementation to date

 NAC’s have been set up within the UK by authorities transferring to a Unitary with varying degrees of success.
 Cornwall, Somerset, and Northumberland have set up NAC’s or similar.
 Surrey is in the process of doing so.
 These have attempted to create a forum for local groups, service providers, Parish & Town Councils and Unitary Councillors intended to enhance local engagement and plug a gap between Parish & Town Councils (the lowest level of Government) and the Unitary and engage with more local voices.